JeremyGinzburg/emg-prosthetic-hand/README.md

 - An elastic return mechanism will restore the finger to its original position

 ## Current Design
-- 3D printed fingertip, middle segment, and temporary base
+- 3D printed fingertip, middle segment, and temporary servo holder
 - Two hinge joints held in place by M3 screws
 - Internal tendon routing through hollow structures
 - Tendon anchored at the fingertip